debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 On the 24th January I had my first interview with the hiring manager.
 The interview went really well and was more chatting about the role itself and what I was looking for in such a role.
 There was no one trying to catch me out and I was delighted to hear that there was no white board interview.
 Instead I would have to prepare a presentation and be asked questions after it followed by three 1-1 interviews.
 He also told me to expect to hear back in about 3 weeks.

 At this stage I had stopped studying data structures and algorithms and was now looking into Playwright.
-But I was also working fulltime, finishing off conference talks and a wedding to attend abroad, so I really didn't have that much time to dedicate to it.
+But I was also working fulltime, finishing off conference talks and a friends wedding to attend abroad, so I really didn't have that much time to dedicate to it.

 ### The Recruiter Email